 Long paper submissions must describe substantial, original, completed and unpublished work.
 Wherever appropriate, concrete evaluation and analysis should be included.

-Long paper submissions may consist of up to eight (8) pages of content, plus unlimited references; final camera-ready versions of accepted long papers will be given one additional page of content (up to 9 pages) so that reviewers’ comments can be taken into account.
+Long paper submissions may consist of up to eight (8) pages of content, plus extra space for an optional ethics/broader impact statement and unlimited references; final camera-ready versions of accepted long papers will be given one additional page of content (up to 9 pages) so that reviewers’ comments can be taken into account.

 Long papers will be presented orally or as posters as determined by the program committee.
 The decisions as to which papers will be presented orally and which as poster presentations will be based on nature rather than the quality of the work.
 There will be no distinction in the proceedings between long papers presented orally and those presented as posters.